 Nomophobia is short for “no-mobile-phone phobia.”

-And it’s on the rise.
+As you might expect, it’s on the rise.

 Smartphone addiction is becoming a big problem.
 Here are some signs of addiction: